break-free/aws_infra/README.md

 ### Cluster Configuration
 1. Point `kubectl` to your EKS instance
 `aws eks --region <region> update-kubeconfig --name <cluster_name>`
-2. Join Node Group to EKS cluster
+1. Join node group to cluster
    1. Redirect Terraform output into an `.yaml` `terraform output config_map_aws_auth > config_map_aws_auth.yaml`
    2. Apply mapping
     `kubectl apply -f config_map_aws_auth.yaml`
    3. Check if the nodes have joined
     `kubectl get nodes --watch`
-3. \<optional> add permissions to EKS cluster
+2. \<optional> add permissions to EKS cluster
    * K8 automatically grants `system:masters` to user that creates the cluster; you may grant RBAC to other using the same `config_map` uploaded in step 2
     1. Open `aws-auth` config map
     `kubectl edit -n kube-system configmap/aws-auth`
-    2. Add or Modify `mapUsers` section; your map might look like this
+    1. Add or Modify `mapUsers` section; your map might look like this
     ```
     apiVersion: v1
     data: